CharlesAMoss/epic_Anagram/README.md

 ## Description

-_User inputs a single word and body of text, program returns any anagrams that may be found in the body of text.  **(exp. input: "deadbeef" and input: "feedbead more beef" return: "feedbead is an anagram of deadbeef")**_
+_User inputs a single word and body of text, program returns any anagrams that may be found in the body of text.  **(exp. input: "deadbeef" and input: "feedbead more beef" prints: "feedbead is an anagram of deadbeef")**_

 ## Setup